|

 Faneuil Hall

 Before you go, be sure to check out the amazing street performers outside of the hall.
-From magicians to jugglers to clowns to mimes, there are some incredibly talented people here.
+From magicians to jugglers to clowns to mimes, there are incredibly talented people here.

 Amazing Street Performers